emer/axon/PVLV.md

 ## Extinction learning and goal inactivation

+As noted above, the LHb will drive deactivation of the PT active maintenance layer, signaling

 When an expected outcome does not occur, the model needs to determine at what point to give up on the engaged goal of expecting this outcome, and suffer the accumulated negative consequences of effort expended.
 A simple mechanism to accomplish this is to integrate the LHb dopamine dip signals over time, and when this integrated value exceeds a threshold, the goal maintenance state is reset and accumulated negative dopamine learning takes place during the time window when the `LHbDip` is driving it.

 Interestingly, this gives a nice computational motivation for having a separate anatomical substrate for dips triggered by the absence of expected rewards, vs. the shunting of expected outcomes that actually occur.
 The LHb needs to accumulate the dips over time and somehow drive a reset of the active goal, potentially with an additional "disappointment" penalty. <- TODO implement